FAQs about VoIP Provider for Business LineOne

 What is VoIP?VoIP stands for Voice over Internet Protocol.
 By using VoIP systems, businesses can set up their phone systems to run over the internet rather than through traditional phone companies.

-If this phone system runs on the internet, will I lose VoIP service when the internet is down?The LineOne phone system is geo-redundant with hosted data centers in Texas, Nevada and New Jersey to ensure your business calls and phones are always working.
+If this phone system runs on the internet, will I lose VoIP service when the internet is down?The LineOne phone system is geo-redundant with hosted data centers in Texas, Nevada, Georgia and New Jersey to ensure your business calls and phones are always working.
 You can have comfort knowing that even during inclement weather, your incoming calls will always be answered with the LineOne business phone system.
 Incoming calls are routed to other office locations or even cell phones while electricity is out in your area.

 Why should I use a VoIP Provider for Business over a traditional telephone provider?